ngocson2vn/triton.cpp/notes/matmul_kernel_tma.md

 	// end inline asm
 // Perform async WGMMAs: 64x32x16 matrix multiply, accum in f32, inputs f16, using descriptors %rd15 (A), %rd16 (B), predicate %p39, other params for layout/transpose/scale.
 // The 1st A[64, 16] * B[32, 16] in warpgroup 0 and A[64, 16] * B[32, 16] in warpgroup 1
+// Iteration 0:
+//   Consume the 1st slot
+// Iteration 1:
+//   Consume the 2nd slot
+// Iteration 2:
+//   Consume the 3rd slot
+// Iteration 3:
+//   Consume the 4th slot
+// Iteration 4:
+//   Consume the 5th slot

 	add.s32 	%r347, %r297, 32;
 // Move to next 64x16 tile along K dimension